All Episodes

 Buying lavish mansions is what the fuck that shit is.

-First time around when the jury was given information about sexual molestation, and then the prosecution on the second time around suppressed much of that evidence that was not presented in the second case, and they were convicted, and they were sent to prison uh with life without the possibility of parole.
+First time around when the jury was given information about sexual molestation, and then the prosecution in the second time around suppressed much of that evidence that was not presented in the second case.

-We have been you know we go through a very thorough process.
+We have been, you know, we go through a very thorough process.

-Uh we have a photocopy of a letter that allegedly one of the brothers sent to a cousin talking about molestation.
+We have a photocopy of a letter that allegedly one of the brothers sent to a cousin talking about molestation.

 We have the evidence that came out a couple of years ago.